goloop/log/README.md

     func (l *Log) Errorln(a ...interface{}) (n int, err error)

-Errorln creates message with ERROR, level using the default formats for its operands and writes to log.Writer.
+Errorln creates message with Error, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.

 #### func (*Log) Fatal

-    func (l *Log) Fatal(a ...interface{})
+    func (l *Log) Fatal(a ...interface{}) (n int, err error)

-Fatal creates message with FATAL level, using the default formats for its operands and writes to log.Writer.
+Fatal creates message with Fatal level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
-Performs forced exit from the program with status - 1.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Fatalf

-    func (l *Log) Fatalf(format string, a ...interface{})
+    func (l *Log) Fatalf(format string, a ...interface{}) (n int, err error)

-Fatalf creates message with FATAL level, according to a format specifier and writes to log.Writer.
-Performs forced exit from the program with status - 1.
+Fatalf creates message with Fatal level, according to a format specifier and writes to log.Writer.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Fatalln

-    func (l *Log) Fatalln(a ...interface{})
+    func (l *Log) Fatalln(a ...interface{}) (n int, err error)

-Fatalln creates message with FATAL, level using the default formats for its operands and writes to log.Writer.
+Fatalln creates message with Fatal, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
-Performs forced exit from the program with status - 1.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Fdebug

     func (l *Log) Fdebug(w io.Writer, a ...interface{}) (n int, err error)

-Fdebug creates message with DEBUG level, using the default formats for its operands and writes to w.
+Fdebug creates message with Debug level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.